AoiSaya/FlashAir-Roulette/README.md

 ## Overview

 I developed and released softwere for FlashAir-Roulette.
 This roulette was designed as FlashAir hands‐on experience for kids.
 And the parts kit provided as an extra bonus when FlashAir was purchased at Maker Fair Tokyo 2018.

-The parts and circuit diagrams are available from the following site.
+The parts list and circuit diagrams are available from the following site.
  [FlashAir Developers ..
 Maker Fair Tokyo 2018](https://flashair-developers.com/ja/about/events/makerfaire2018tokyo/)

 ![Roullete](https://github.com/AoiSaya/FlashAir-Roulette/blob/master/img/Roulette.png)

 ## Requirement

-Check your FlashAir and firmwere version. v4.00.03 for W-04 or v3.00.02 for W-03 requires.
+Check your FlashAir and firmwere version.
+v4.00.03 for W-04 or v3.00.02 for W-03 requires.

 ## Install

 Please save the LUA folder with files in the root folder of FlashAir.

 Add the following parameters to FlashAir's /SD_WLAN/CONFIG file.
-※ Because /SD_WLAN is a hidden folder, let's use a tool that can handle hidden folders.
+Incidentally, /SD_WLAN is a hidden folder,　so let's use a tool that can handle hidden folders.

     LUA_RUN_SCRIPT=/LUA/roulette.lua
     IFMODE=1